jefflgaol/Verilog/rw_memory/README.md

-# Read Only Memory
+# Read/Write Memory
-This is a read only memory implementation (synchronous), which initializes the memory from an external file.
+This is a read/write memory implementation (synchronous), which initializes the memory from an external file.

 ## How to compile?
 ```